kevinchiu/kevinchiu.github.io/content/en/posts/1755462557996-Indistinguishable-from-Magic/index.md

 > "Any sufficiently advanced technology is indistinguishable from magic."
 > - Arthur C. Clarke

 Large Language Models are magic.
 They've become the artificial intelligence foretold by science fiction, yet no satisfying explanation exists for how they work.
-It's as if we threw data into a pressure cooker and intelligent life emerged.
+It's as if we threw text into a pressure cooker and intelligent life emerged.

 As a kid, I was nerd-sniped by magic tricks.
 I spent countless hours figuring out how they worked.
 That natural curiosity followed me throughout life.
 Computers, the Internet—these seemed magical at first, but they were well-documented and could be understood with enough effort.
 LLMs, however, remain stubbornly mysterious despite rapid advancements that suggest someone, somewhere, knows how they work -- how lossy compression and decompression of data seems to have created intelligence.